AkuaDankwaa/Location-Intelligence/README.md

 -the home would be located close to Terry Athletic Park, where one of the children frequently attends afterschool athletic activities.

-## Useful tips
+## Useful tips(updated)

 1. Once you have postgresql installed with posstgis extension, load the schema file in this project 'Home_Analysis(Pordenton).sql'

 2. Run the 'home_location_analysis queries.sql'

+3. Download Anaconda, launch Jupyter notebooks, load the shapefiles and run the home analysis python file

-3. View the attached location map in QGIS
+4. View the attached location map in QGIS